3052/google/blog/2023-09-24/acquire.md

 because for testing, we want `/fdfe/acquire` to run every time.

 if you block `/fdfe/replicateLibrary` then acquire seems to work as normal.

-interestingly, if you block `/fdfe/replicateLibrary`, and acquire, it seems to fall back to the old `/fdfe/purchase`

 ---------------------------------------------------------------------------------